 After he went to bed I decided to Google more info about this other couples.
 After searching, I bumped into an article that talked about Vaginismus, a condition that does not allow you to have sexual intercourse.
 I was amazed about the number of women that were going through this.

 I was researching online for a place where I can find someone to talk to; a professional that could help me and my boyfriend get through this once and for all, and I found Congtythamtu Women’s Sexual Health.

 I felt weird right before I made the phone call, but at the same time I was extremely excited and hopeful to find a solution to this problem I was having.
 I was also a bit nervous on my first appointment, but everyone was so nice and friendly that I felt at ease right of way

 Since the dilators didn’t work out very well for me.
 I decided to go for a more unconventional treatment.
-The botulinum toxin treatment was the best approach for me because it helped me overcome the fear of having something in my vagina.
+The Vaginismus Treatment Under Anesthesia was the best approach for me because it helped me overcome the fear of having something in my vagina.

 The treatment went as follows:

 They put me to under conscious anesthesia for a procedure that took about 15 to 20 min.

 After putting a topical anesthetic in my vaginal walls the doctor injected the area with the medication.
 After the muscles relaxed a large dilator was inserted and I woke up with it already inside.
 It was such an overwhelming experience waking up with the dilator inside of me.
 I felt accomplished.